 Also, be realistic about your abilities.
-According to a survey by Travelers Insurance, 42% of U.S. homeowners delayed a needed repair in 2020 because of the pandemic.
+According to a survey by Travelers Insurance, 42% of U.S. homeowners delayed a needed repair in 2020 because of the pandemic, when many people were sheltering in place.
 While most people simply left the repair undone, 19% tried to do it themselves and failed.
 Rather than risk a costly mistake, it can be better to hire a professional if you are unsure about your ability to be successful.

-“Hiring someone for any home task can be stressful and time-consuming, but it’s important to do your research,” Beck says.
+“Hiring someone for any home task can be stressful and time-consuming, but it’s important to do your research,” says Jeff Beck, CEO of window replacement company Window Nation.
 That means not only asking for referrals but also checking to see whether a company is insured or uses subcontractors.

 It’s also important to know whether you are hiring a handyman or a home contractor.
 “Handymen can perform most minor home repair jobs,” Slipko says, “but for larger jobs, a licensed contractor who’s highly specialized in a certain area is best.”